Diagonal lemma

 In mathematical logic, the diagonal lemma (also known as diagonalization lemma, self-reference lemma or fixed point theorem) establishes the existence of self-referential sentences in certain formal theories.

 A particular instance of the diagonal lemma was used by Kurt Gödel in 1931 to construct his proof of the incompleteness theorems as well as in 1933 by Tarski to prove his undefinability theorem.
 In 1934, Carnap was the first to publish the diagonal lemma at some level of generality.
-The diagonal lemma is named in reference to Cantor's diagonal argument in set and number theory.
+The diagonal lemma is named in reference to Cantor's diagonal argument in set theory and number theory.

 The diagonal lemma applies to any sufficiently strong theories capable of representing the diagonal function.
-Such theories include first-order Peano arithmetic $\mathsf{PA}$, the weaker Robinson arithmetic $\mathsf{Q}$ as well as any theory containing $\mathsf{Q}$ (i.e. which interprets it).
-A common statement of the lemma (as given below) makes the stronger assumption that the theory can represent all recursive functions, but all the theories mentioned have that capacity, as well.
+Such theories include first-order Peano arithmetic $\mathsf{PA}$, the weaker Robinson arithmetic $\mathsf{Q}$ as well as any theory containing $\mathsf{Q}$ (i.e. that interprets it).
+A common statement of the lemma (as given below) makes the stronger assumption that the theory can represent all (total) computable functions, but all the theories mentioned have that capacity, as well.